Last updated: December 2022

 How to Check Your DMV Driving Record

-You can order your driving record from your state's DMV or a third-party vendor.
+Similar to checking your driver’s license status, you can order your driving record from your state's DMV or a third-party vendor.
 A third-party provider may be able to provide it more quickly, but going through your state’s DMV is usually a more affordable option.

 Who looks at my driving record?

-Driving records are often consulted during background checks and court proceedings and by potential employers and auto insurance companies!
+Driving records are often consulted during background checks and court proceedings and by potential employers and auto insurance companies.
 Most of the time, your driving record can't be viewed without your permission.
 State privacy laws protect your information.

 You may want to consider keeping an eye on your driving record for your peace of mind.
-Like any other public record, you want to make sure it's accurate!
+Like any other public record, you want to make sure it's accurate.
 Identities can be mistaken, points can fail to be removed after a corrective class, and tickets can go accidentally unpaid.

 Your driving record can absolutely impact your car insurance rates.
 Since auto insurance companies can't predict the future, they have to look to the past for clues as to what the future might hold for a potential policyholder.